 One of the main benefits of Fleep is having all your project communication and files in one place.
 So, being able to search in Fleep and find pieces of information and files is crucial.

 The basics of how to search in Fleep are pretty straightforward.
-There are three places where you can search:
+There are two places where you can search:

 - Keyboard shortcuts - there are two keyboard shortcuts you can use for searching.